CPtoolsadmin/ConcurRecipes/Get Trip Details-JSver.md

 ﻿## API Recipes: API Tasks
-This series of API Recipes describes API tasks associated with TripLink Suppliers who need to get data about their employees’ travel related booking.
+This series of API Recipes describes API tasks associated with **TripLink** Suppliers who need to get data about their employees’ travel related booking.
 This recipe assumes you are a current Car or Hotel TripLink Supplier customer.

 #### Before you begin
 Review the following checklist to ensure you are able to perform the task in this recipe.
-To see reference information, click the link in the bullet point
+To see reference information, click the link in the bullet point.

 - Understand the [Oath 2.0 process](https://developer.concur.com/api-reference/authentication/authentication.html)
 - Ensure you have a definition ([XSD](https://developer.concur.com/api-reference/travel/itinerary/ItinServices_Public_0.xsd)), usable for architecting your solution